 There are two principal ways of practicing Judo: Kata and Randori.
 Kata, which literally means "form" is practiced following a formal system of prearranged exercise, while Randori, meaning "free practice" is practiced freely.
 Through Kata practice, trainees learn the principles of techniques.

-In the Kodokan, the following eight Katas are mainly adopted;
+In the Kodokan, the following nine Katas are mainly adopted;

 1. Nage-no-Kata (Forms of Throwing)